Benson Lake

 These increased turbidities were also found in the Lower Benson River.
 This also resulted in elevated levels of zinc in the water and in the flesh of fish taken from the lake.

-In 1973, Cominco Ltd. ceased operations and all dumping of tailings in the lake ceased.
+In 1973, Cominco Ltd. ceased operations, and all dumping of tailings in the lake ceased.
 Testing of the lake, conducted 10 months later, found that tailings material in the lake’s waters had settled down and that Benson Lake’s clarity had returned to normal conditions.
 Also, the increased levels of zinc in the lake’s water had subsided.
-However, it was noted that the bottom of the lake still was devoid of any invertebrate life.
+However, it was noted that the bottom of the lake was still devoid of any invertebrate life.

 Benson Lake, Vancouver Island, BC